Hiroshi Sugimoto: Theatres

-In 1978, Sugimoto's Theatres series involved photographing old American movie palaces and drive-ins with a folding 4x5 camera and tripod, opening his camera shutter and exposing the film for the duration of the entire feature-length movie, the film projector providing the sole lighting.
-The luminescent screen in the centre of the composition, the architectural details and the seats of the theatre are the only subjects that register owing to the long exposure of each photograph, while the unique lighting gives the works a surreal look, as a part of Sugimoto's attempt to reveal time in photography.
+In 1978, Sugimoto created the Theatres series by photographing old American movie palaces and drive-ins with a folding 4x5 camera and tripod.
+His approach was to open the camera shutter and expose the film for the duration of the entire feature-length movie, the film projector providing the sole lighting.
+The luminescent screen in the centre of the composition, the architectural details, and the seats of the theatre are the only subjects that register owing to the long exposure of each photograph.
+The lighting gives the works a surreal look, and continues Sugimoto's attempt to reveal time in photography.
 Sugimoto discovered that "Different movies give different brightnesses.
 If it's an optimistic story, I usually end up with a bright screen; if it's a sad story, it's a dark screen.
 Occult movie?
 Very dark."

 Seascapes

-In 1980 he began working on an ongoing series of photographs of the sea and its horizon, Seascapes, in locations all over the world, using an old-fashioned large-format camera to make exposures of varying duration (up to three hours).
-The locations range from the English Channel and the Cliffs of Moher to the Arctic Ocean, from Positano, Italy, to the Tasman Sea and from the Norwegian Sea at Vesterålen to the Black Sea at Ozuluce in Turkey.
+In 1980 he began working on an ongoing series of photographs of the sea and its horizon, Seascapes, in locations all over the world.
+He used an old-fashioned large-format camera to make exposures of varying duration (up to three hours).
+The locations varied widely and included the English Channel, Cliffs of Moher, the Arctic Ocean, Positano, the Tasman Sea, the Norwegian Sea at Vesterålen, and the Black Sea at Ozuluce in Turkey.
 The black-and-white pictures are all exactly the same size, bifurcated exactly in half by the horizon line.
-The systematic nature of Sugimoto's project recalls the work Sunrise and Sunset at Praiano by Sol LeWitt, in which he photographed sunrises and sunsets over the Tyrrhenian Sea off Praiano, Italy, on the Amalfi Coast.
+The systematic nature of Sugimoto's project recalls the work Sunrise and Sunset at Praiano by Sol LeWitt, in which he photographed sunrises and sunsets over the Tyrrhenian Sea off Praiano on the Amalfi Coast.